Understanding Health Insurance Deductibles

 What is a Health Insurance Deductible?

+Why does health insurance have a deductible?
 In the simplest of terms, a health insurance deductible is the amount which the policyholder must pay out of their own pocket before the insurance company will cover any medical treatments.
 This amount is in addition to any premium payments which are paid on a monthly or annual basis.

 There are exceptions to this rule, such as some plans cover the cost of regular checkups.
 For example, a health insurance plan may cover the cost of an annual physical, even if the patient has not met the deductible for the year.